 If the transmitter was switched off during the measurement, the message Measurement started will be displayed after connecting the transmitter to the power supply.
-The measurement continues with the parameters set last.
+The measurement is carried out with the parameters last set.

-By pressing BRK in the program branch Measurement it is possible either to stop the measurement or to display the current parameter settings.
+By pressing in the program branch Measurement it is possible either to stop the measurement or to display the current parameter settings.